 Now more than ever, brands need to consider the consumer’s point of view when search engine optimizing their website.
 By understanding how people search the web as well as what they’re searching for, business executives can make smarter decisions about the content they produce.

-As advertising dives deeper into automation, it’s hard not to feel uncertain about the industry’s future.
-Because, without a shred of doubt, artificial intelligence (AI) and machine learning will take the reins of many responsibilities of the traditional marketer.
+As advertising dives deeper into automation, it’s hard not to feel uncertain about the industry’s future as artificial intelligence (AI) and machine learning take the reins of many responsibilities once held by the traditional marketer.
 Yet, the future may not be as bleak as many believe.

 Due to smartphones, we’ve become curious, content-consuming creatures who ask extremely specific questions throughout the day.
 These instances of seemingly spontaneous search are referred to as "micro-moments."
 While they can sometimes be just seconds long, these moments are critical to capture.

 Does sex still sell in the age of digital marketing?
 We can tell you the axiom is true, but social media platforms and search engines have strict guidelines when it comes to sexually suggestive content.
 Plus, there are cultural and psychological implications to this marketing strategy.